dovvakkin/nsys-perfetter/README.md

 - Perfetto accepts profile via PostMessage from JavaScript, but passing little more than nothing (>50mb) is a problem for Streamlit.
 Maybe someday I'll implement more clean frontend in JS without Streamlit.
 - There could be more info about memory operations.
 - I could simply not collide with some profile details and, accordingly, not add them to the converter (CUDA Graphs for example).
+- Compatibility between SQLite exported profiles is not guaranteed.
+Project tested with schema version **3.11.1**